Creating Practice Tracks for Your Choir or Vocal Teams

-The Practice-Track License enables you to create practice CDs or MP3s for you choir or ensemble members.
+The Practice-Track License from One License enables you to create practice CDs or MP3s for you choir or ensemble members.
 With this license, you are able to:

-- Copy commercial CDs or MP3s purchased from a Member Publisher or record company,
+- Copy commercial CDs or mp3s purchased from a Member Publisher or member record company;

-- Record your own versions of covered songs for your ensemble (that difficult tenor part, for example, or an accompaniment track),
+- Record your own versions of covered songs for your ensemble (a specific vocal part, for example, or an accompaniment track);

 For a complete list of Member Publishers who participate, click here.